 Airport Layover Transportation

-With Mexico City Airport being just 10 miles away from the city center and its attractions, it’s easy to get there by either public or private transport.
+With Mexico City Airport being just 10 miles from the city center and its attractions, it’s easy to get there by public or private transport.

 Your public transit options:

-- Bus: Take the Line 4 Metrobus outside Terminals 1 and 2, and in 30 minutes, you’ll be at the capital.
+• Bus: Take the Line 4 Metrobus outside Terminals 1 and 2; in 30 minutes, you’ll be at the capital.
 Buses operate every 15 minutes, from 04:30 to midnight, and cost just $1.50 one-way.

-- Subway: A short walk away from Terminal 1 is a subway to the city center (Metro Line 5).
-It’s extremely cost-effective (0.50 cents one-way) but does take longer (50 minutes).
+• Subway: A short walk from Terminal 1 is a subway to the city center (Metro Line 5).
+It’s incredibly cost-effective (0.50 cents one-way) but does take longer (50 minutes).

 Your private transit options: